blackulous/blackulous/README.md

 - Front-End Development
 - UX/UI Design

-⚡ I enjoy combining statistics, design, and programming to make complex information easier to understand.

-🌱 Currently working on:
+Currently working on the following:
 - Building a trade & customs data visualization portfolio
 - Learning D3.js and modern JavaScript
 - Preparing for the Customs Broker License Exam